BillDuke13/cosyvoice-ray-serve-api/docs/DOCKER.md

 Installs required system packages:
 - Python 3.11 with development headers
-- FFmpeg for audio processing
+- FFmpeg for audio processing and MP3 encoding
 - Sox for sound processing
 - Build tools for compiling dependencies
 - Curl for health checks